link1905/system-design-101/content/docs/web-service/microservice.md

 Designing a microservice-based system is a complex challenge.
 Errors in the design process can result in an overly complicated architecture that fails to deliver the benefits.
-This problem is overwhelming for an open chapter, we will see it in detail in [a later chapter](Microservice-Decomposition.md).
+This concern is overwhelming for an open chapter, we will see it in detail in [a later chapter](Microservice-Decomposition.md).

 ## Service Decoupling

 ### Tight Coupling

-A significant challenge in microservice is tight coupling, where isolated services become **overly dependent** on one another and behave more like components of a monolithic system.
+A significant challenge in {{< term ms >}} is tight coupling, where isolated services become **overly dependent** on one another and behave more like components of a monolithic system.